Would you like to learn how to prevent animal attacks while running? Then you’ve come to the right place.

 - Throw things at the bear, displaying confidence.

 - Keep bear spray on you so you can use it quickly if an aggressive bear is 30 to 40 feet away.

 - When attacked, drop on the ground and play dead.
 Protect your face with your forearms and the back of your neck with your hands.

 Deer are timid by nature and make off the moment they spot a human.

-They’re also rarely aggressive and one of the most common animals encounters for runners.
+They’re also rarely aggressive and one of the most common animal encounters for runners.

-But a deer that feels threatened is another story, and a deer attack can cause some serious damage.
+But a deer feeling threatened is another story; a deer attack can cause serious damage.

 Avoid provoking this animal, especially during the fall—the mating season during which they’re most aggressive.